Royal Courts of Justice: History

-For centuries these courts were located in Westminster Hall; however, in the 19th century, justices decided that a new purpose built structure was seen as needed.
-Much of the preparatory legal work was completed by Edwin Wilkins Field including promotion of the Courts of Justice Building Act of 1865 and the Courts of Justice Concentration (Site) Act of 1865.
+For centuries these courts were located in Westminster Hall; however, in the 19th century, justices decided the courts needed a purpose-built structure.
+Much of the preparatory legal work was completed by Edwin Wilkins Field including promotion of the Courts of Justice Building Act 1865 (28 & 29 Vict. c.
+48) and the Courts of Justice Concentration (Site) Act 1865 (28 & 29 Vict. c.
+49).
 A statue of Field stands in the building.
 Parliament paid £1,453,000 for the 6 acre site upon which 450 houses had to be demolished.

 The search for a design for the Law Courts was by way of a competition, a then-common approach to selecting a design and an architect.
 The competition ran from 1866 to 1867 and the twelve architects competing for the contract each submitted designs for the site.
 In 1868 it was finally decided that George Edmund Street was the winner.
 Building was started in 1873 by Messrs Bull & Sons of Southampton.
 Its masons led a serious strike at an early stage which threatened to extend to the other trades and caused a temporary stoppage of the works.
 In consequence, foreign workmen were brought in – mostly Germans.
 This aroused bitter hostility on the part of the men on strike, and the newcomers had to be housed and fed within the building.
 However, these disputes were eventually settled and the building took eight years to complete; it was officially opened by Queen Victoria on 4 December 1882.

 Street died before the building was opened, overcome by the work.
 The building was paid for by cash accumulated in court from the estates of the intestate to the sum of £700,000.
 Oak work and fittings in the court cost a further £70,000 and with decoration and furnishing the total cost for the building came to under £1 million.

 The building was extended to the designs of Sir Henry Tanner to create the West Green building completed in 1912.
 The Queen's Building followed in 1968 and the Thomas More Courts were completed in January 1990.

-The building was used as a "Nightingale Court" for criminal trials during the Covid-19 pandemic in 2021.
+The building was used as a "Nightingale Court" for criminal trials during the COVID-19 pandemic in 2021.

+On 8 September 2025, a mural by Banksy was discovered.
+The mural depicted a judge using a gavel to beat a protester holding a placard.
+Banksy took credit for the art piece on social media later the same day.
+The mural was then covered up and guarded by security staff before being removed.